iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 />
 ---

-#### Interesting... in a completely new chat, let's get more specific and ask again for fourth thing said:
+#### Interesting... in a completely new chat, let's get more specific and ask again for the fourth thing said:

 <ChatConversation
   conversation={[